-- (a) Except as provided below, a Group 1 competitor is a competitor who has completed the qualification period and: - (i) takes part in racing only as a pastime, and whose work does not require knowledge or skill capable of contributing to the performance of a boat or boats in a race or series; and - (ii) has not been paid in connection with participation in racing; and - (iii) has neither solicited nor offered his services publicly for pay in connection with racing. - (b) However, a competitor who before his or her 24th birthday has engaged in Group 2 or Group 3 activities for no more than 100 days in the Qualification Period is a Group 1 competitor and a competitor who has not yet reached his 18th birthday is a Group 1 competitor. - (c) A competitor, who is not a Group 3 competitor and any of whose work at any time in the 12 months before the Classification Date has been in a marine business or organization, is: - (i) a Group 1 competitor if the work does not utilize or require knowledge or skill capable of contributing to the performance of a boat or boats in a race or series, and is limited to being an investor, business adviser, manager, administrator or production worker, provided that he or she is not for any other reason a Group 2 or 3 competitor otherwise; - (ii) a Group 2 competitor.
+- (a) Except as provided below, a Group 1 competitor is a competitor who has completed the qualification period and: - (i) takes part in racing only as a pastime, and - (ii) whose work does not require knowledge or skill capable of contributing to the performance of a boat or boats in a race or series; - (b) A competitor whose paid work at any time in the qualification period has been in a marine business or organization is Group 1 provided he is not Group 3 by reason of 22.2.2. - (c) However, a competitor who before his or her 24th birthday has engaged in Group 3 activities for no more than 100 days in the Qualification Period is a Group 1 competitor and a competitor who has not yet reached his 18th birthday is a Group 1 competitor.